 a.
 Preparedness: paper, pencil, calculator, covered textbook, etc. +1 to –4 points

 b.
-Participation: +3 to –1 (includes inappropriate talking)
+Participation: +3 to –1 points (includes inappropriate talking)

-5. To monitor student progress, both students and their parents should register with GradeConnect.
+8. To monitor student progress, both students and their parents should register with GradeConnect.
 Updates and corrections will be entered weekly.
 Be aware that adjustments are made at the end of the quarter for both participation and preparedness.
-This can raise a quarter grade by as much as 4 points or lower it by up to 5 points.
+This can raise quarter grades by as much as 4 points or lower them by up to 5 points.

 12. The following may result in a zero: cheating, improper test conduct, copying homework, allowing someone to copy your work, etc.